 The first striking image that greets the reader on page 165 of the magazine shows a bloodied Dr. Jerry Graham, who seems to have just survived a heinous back-alley mugging.

-A lucky photographer snapped this shocking image above for posterity and reminded us how brutal wrestling could be.
+A lucky photographer snapped this shocking image above for posterity, reminding us how brutal wrestling could be.

 “Conscientious fakery,” according to the LIFE article.